kaikfnoah/Thesis_Smoke_Recognition/README.md

 ## 1.4 Run Experiments
 Now that everything is setup, we can run the experiments on the IJmond data for each learning technique.
 As stated in the paper, for each learning technique, we also create five unique data splits.
 This is done in a same way as in 1.3.1, but the folders are automatically created and removed again.
 Simply run ```python3 experiments.py [0-shot/1-shot/3-shot/6-shot/9-shot]``` to fine-tune the six baselines on the specified n-shot setup (when you enter 0-shot there will be no finetuning, but only testing).

-# Using RGB-I3D

-For using the RGB-I3D model, we refer to the steps defined in [Project RISE](https://github.com/CMU-CREATE-Lab/deep-smoke-machine).
-However, in this repository we have made a slight adjustment to the i3d_learner file.
-Therefore, when running code for IJmond the ```i3d_learner_ijmond.py``` file is used.